1Shubham7/portfolio-me/content/experience/hooman.md

 weight: 301
 ---

-### Description
+### Hooman Digital

+We at Hooman Digital specialize in creating engaging and user-friendly designs for digital interfaces, as well as developing fully functional and responsive websites.

 - Worked as a Hugo expert with Hooman Digital.
-We at Hooman Digital specialize in creating engaging and user-friendly designs for digital interfaces, as well as developing fully functional and responsive websites.
+Worked with a team of developers to create static websites, transition Hugo + SCSS website to Tailwind and enhance functionality of multiple websites.

 - Worked with a team of developers to create fast static sites for our clients.

+## Learnings

+- Learned how to work in a remote startup.
+- How to work under a team of developers with different tech stack.